Bibbott0/CXL_internship/Analysis_markdown.md

 Bar Plot for easier visualisation (with so many locations its hard to see y-axis, important part is seeing bar distribution for overall veiw.)

+Plots can be seen in Distribution figures folder
 ``` r
 species_list <- unique(location_dist_df$Species)